stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/pssaveoptions/get_saveformat/_index.md

 ---
+title: Aspose::Words::Saving::PsSaveOptions::get_SaveFormat method
-title: get_SaveFormat
+linktitle: get_SaveFormat
 second_title: Aspose.Words for C++ API Reference
-description: Specifies the format in which the document will be saved if this save options object is used.
-Can only be Ps.
+description: Aspose::Words::Saving::PsSaveOptions::get_SaveFormat method.
+Specifies the format in which the document will be saved if this save options object is used.
+Can only be Ps in C++.
 type: docs
 weight: 14
 url: /cpp/aspose.words.saving/pssaveoptions/get_saveformat/